kojix2/chatgpt-cli/README.md

 ```

 Depending on how you use it, system commands are not always necessary.
 It works well without them.
-To edit system commands, edit the config file.
-Type `%config` to open a text editor.
+To modify system commands, you can edit the config file.
+Type `%config` to open the config file in a text editor.
 `code`, `edit`, `poet`, `tran` are available by default.

 ### Passing Files to ChatGPT